sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ### External

-If your project is hosted at a different website, you may use the external project schema.
-For example, this could be used for an interactive or a GitHub project.
+If your project is hosted on a different website, you may use the external project schema.
+For example, this could be used for an interactive web app or a GitHub repo.
 Attributes for external projects are also added underneath the `projectPreview` collection.

 `projectPreview` for external projects must include the following:
-- `type`: Always set to `external`.
+- `type`: Always set to `"external"`.
 - `previewUrl`: A thumbnail for the external project.
-May be the same as `previewImgUrl` above.
+May be the same as `previewImgUrl`.
 - (optional) `codeUrl`:  A link to the source code, if it is a coding project.
 - (optional) `projectUrl`:  A link to the hosted project, if it is available online.